Research

 Job Market Papers

-Learning About Work: Evidence from a Randomized Internship Program in Urban India (with Emma Zhang)
+Learning by Doing (Work): Experimental Evidence from a School-Based Internship Program in India (with Emma Zhang)

 Work in Progress